universityofsussex-rc/Workshops/exercises/artemis/Exercise3/README.md

 These exercise are designed to push your current understanding of the Artemis HRC and the Open OnDemand Web Portal.

-If you want to you can just stop here and come back to these when the service is fully deployed.
+You'll need to think about what resources you request when submitting these jobs.
+Particularly what happens with and without enough of a specific resource.

 1. GPU

     Run an interactive session and attach a single gpu.
-The SGE-to-SLURM page will aid with this - but you might need to make use of the slurm commands to search the config to do this.
+The Apollo2 to Artemis docs page will aid with this - but you might need to make use of the slurm commands to search the config to do this.

     Task: `Python GPU`